Jurian/subgroup.discovery/README.md

 Developed by Jurian Baas, part of master thesis in Artificial Intelligence.

-Special thanks for contributions such as tips and bug-fixing to dr. A.J.
+Special thanks for contributions such as suggestions and bug-fixing to Dr. A.J.
 Feelders, Utrecht University, Department of Information and Computing Sciences

 ## References